yuygfgg/VapourSynth-EEDI3/README.md

 * device: Sets target OpenCL device.
 Use `list_device` to get the index of the available devices.
 By default the default device is selected.

-* list_device: Whether to draw the devices list on the frame.
+* list_device: Whether to print the device list on the frame.

-* info: Whether to draw the OpenCL-related info on the frame.
+* info: Whether to print the OpenCL-related info on the frame.

 * opt: Sets which cpu optimizations to use.
   * 0 = auto detect